project-everest/everest/README.md

 ## Pre-setup (Windows)

-If you don't have a 64-bit Cygwin installed already, please download and run the Cygwin 64-bit installer (install `git` at least), then launch this script from a Cygwin prompt.
+If you don't have a 64-bit Cygwin installed already, please download and run the Cygwin 64-bit installer, then launch this script from a Cygwin prompt.

 ## Usage